-In addition, as of March 3, 2016, we had outstanding options to purchase 2,378,201 shares of our common stock, 32,769 shares of common stock were issuable upon the settlement of outstanding restricted stock units, or RSUs, and we had outstanding warrants to purchase 2,201,613 shares of our common stock.
+We had outstanding 22,280,247 shares of common stock as of March 24, 2017, of which no more than 1,555,289 are restricted securities that may be sold only in accordance with the resale restrictions under Rule 144 of the Securities Act.
+In addition, as of March 24, 2017, we had outstanding options to purchase 868,573 shares of our common stock, 174,249 shares of common stock were issuable upon the settlement of outstanding restricted stock units, or RSUs, and 6,843,666 shares of our common stock were issuable upon the exercise of outstanding warrants.
 Shares issued upon the exercise of stock options or upon the settlement of outstanding RSUs generally will be eligible for sale in the public market, except that affiliates will continue to be subject to volume limitations and other requirements of Rule 144 under the Securities Act.
 The issuance or sale of such shares could depress the market price of our common stock.

 In the future, we also may issue our securities if we need to raise additional capital.
-The number of new shares of our common stock issued in connection with raising additional capital could constitute a material portion of the then-outstanding shares of our common stock.
+The number of new shares of our common stock issued in connection with raising additional capital could constitute a material portion of the thenoutstanding shares of our common stock.